metrom-xyz/erc20-test-tokens/README.md

 attention).

-Once you have the `.env` file ready you can finally execute the following command to initiate the deployment of the 3 default test tokens:
+Once you have the `.env` file ready you can finally execute the following command to initiate the deployment of the 3 default test tokens (AAA, BBB, CCC):

 ```
 forge script --rpc-url $RPC_ENDPOINT --broadcast --verify Deploy